exercism/cpp/exercises/concept/freelancer-rates/.docs/instructions.md

 ## 2. Calculate a discounted price

-Implement a function to calculate the price after a discount.
+Implement a function `apply_discount` to calculates the price after a discount.
+It should accept two parameters: the original price and the discount rate in percent.

 ```cpp
 apply_discount(150, 10)